 Yamaha Announces Massively Redesigned AV Receivers

-Later this month you'll be able to see what Yamaha thinks home theatre receivers should look like into the future.
+Come September you'll be able to see what Yamaha thinks home theatre receivers should look like into the future.
 Read on as we reveal more about Yamaha's two new RX-V AV Receivers.

 Most home theatre receivers from most brands have been sharp-cornered black boxes with central blue-green dot-matrix displays and their volume knobs to the right.
 Highly practical, but far from pretty.
 It has been thus for more than two decades.